Zhu Xi

 Commentary on The Great Learning (1190)

-Commentary on Doctrine of the Mean (1190)
+Commentary on The Doctrine of the Mean (1190)